How To Dry & Preserve Flowers Inside Books

 Avoid using books with glossy or heavily textured pages, as these can interfere with the absorption of moisture from the flowers.

-Additionally, ensure the books are free from any musty smells or mold, which could transfer to your flowers during the drying process.
+Additionally, don’t use books that have any musty smells or mold, which could transfer to your flowers during the drying process.

 How do I prevent mold during the drying process, and what should I do if it occurs?

-To prevent mold, ensure that both the flowers and the pages of the book are completely dry before starting the pressing process.
+To prevent mold, check that both the flowers and the pages of the book are completely dry before starting the pressing process.

 Use absorbent paper between the flowers and the book pages, and periodically check for moisture buildup.